-Special Music School is New York City's only K-12 school that teaches music as a core subject.
+Special Music School is New York City's only K-12 Public school that teaches music as a core subject.

 Special Music School at Kaufman Music Center (P.S.
-859) is is the first and only public school in the United States that combines a full academic program with performance-oriented music training during the regular school day starting in Kindergarten.
+859) is the first and only public school in the United States that combines a full academic program with performance-oriented music training during the regular school day starting in Kindergarten.
 The music program includes private instrumental lessons and classes in music theory, history and chorus.
 The academic program emphasizes an integrated learning approach that develops problem-solving skills through hands-on cooperative learning experiences.
 The dedicated staff and faculty are committed to helping each child realize his/her full potential musically, academically, and socially.

 The teachers at Special Music School expect the students to achieve on a high level in both academics and music.
 Because of the dual focus of the curriculum, students and their parents should be prepared to work longer and harder towards meeting the educational goals.
-Successful continuation at the School is contingent upon consistent progress in all elements of the curriculum, including music classes such as music theory and chorus.
+Successful continuation at the school is contingent upon consistent progress in all elements of the curriculum, including music classes such as music theory and chorus.

 Parental support is essential.
 This support includes setting daily time aside to monitor and supervise music practice in addition to providing guidance on academic and music homework assignments.
 A music background on the part of either parent is not necessary.